rjar2020/learn-go-with-tests/Readme.md

 - Go Tools

 ## Testing
-From your CI or the terminal for executing the developer tests in a particular package execute the following:
+From your CI or the terminal for executing benchmarks in a particular package execute the following:

 ```bash
 go test github.com/rjar2020/learn-go-with-tests/ints